 - Some views of Satanism (where ‘Satanism’ is about empowerment of the self and one’s Will, rather than modern media assumptions about it) also focus on Pagan deities or approaches (such as the Temple of Set)

 - There are other religious practices and traditions that clearly intersect with other forms of Paganism, but which are their own distinct thing.

 And, as noted above, some of the religions we’ve talked about already might also fall in here, like some paths within Druidry.

 The complicated bits

-It’s not uncommon for this to also be a stage in someone’s growth and learning: they know they’re attracted to Paganism in some form, but they need time to figure out which more specific and focused path they’re interested in, or to find a group that they really connect with, or any number of other topics.
+It’s not uncommon for this to also be a stage in someone’s growth and learning.
+Many people start out knowing they’re attracted to Paganism in some form.
+They need time to figure out which more specific and focused path they’re interested in, or to find a group that they really connect with, or any number of other topics.

 There are also people who practice witchcraft without religious aspects, either as a purely magical practice, or in a very general sense of observing cycles and seasons, but not tying them to a particular religious cycle or set of myths or deities.

 If you’re one of these people, some of the articles on this site will be useful to you, and others won’t be.
 I do generally identify where work with deities or other powers is an essential part of a working, and where it isn’t.